Test Well Water Annually for Safe Drinking Water

 Induction Cooking – What You Need to Know

-If you’re buying a new range or cooktop, you might be deciding between electric or induction.
+If you’re buying a new electric powered range or cooktop, you might be deciding between electric or induction.
 Induction cooking is currently one of the top choices.
 It has risen to popularity because of how fast food cooks through the induction method.
 While both use electricity to cook food and produce the same outcome, the way they get there is quite different.
 Both are great options, but it’s important to understand the differences between them and which will be the best fit for your cooking needs.

 Standard electric cooking sends electric current to open coils or radiant burner elements below the glass or ceramic surface to transfer heat to cooking vessels (pots or pans) and then to the food inside.
 This process is known as thermal conduction.
 It takes time for the burner to heat and transfer heat to the vessel as well as to cool down due to the residual heat that the burners hold; after reducing the temperature, burners take a few minutes to settle to a lower setting and remain hot after burners are turned off.